cysouw/diathesis/text/c08_preverbs.md

    (= die Bewegung nicht vollständig ausführen)
 :::

 The locational particles: *da(r)-, her-, hin-* are not further investigate here.
-They appear not to induce any diathesis when combined with a verb.
+They do not appear to induce any diathesis when combined with a verb.

 ### Preverbal verbs prefer an accusative argument {#sec:preverbs-always-accusative}